 • High in alcohol (most table wines that we drink today are between 12% and 15% alcohol — that extra +5% in Ports makes a huge difference).

-Anyone who has tasted a Port before would instinctively know that heavier, sweeter wines are a lot more filling than lighter, dry or off-dry wines, and therefore not as pleasant for simply sitting around and sipping from the glass, or to compliment the foods we usually like to eat, like pasta, chicken, steak, seafoods, salads or pizza.
+Anyone who has tasted a Port before would instinctively know that heavier, sweeter wines are a lot more filling than lighter, dry, or off-dry wines, and therefore not as pleasant for simply sitting around and sipping from the glass, or to compliment the foods we usually like to eat, like pasta, chicken, steak, seafood, salads or pizza.
 It's really that simple.

-I noticed, however, that on this particular social media post a well known, published wine critic jumped into the conversation.
+I noticed, however, that on this particular social media post a well-known, published wine critic jumped into the conversation.
 In his opinion, he wrote, Port is not popular "because people just don't know Port."
-He also suggested that "many Ports are not as sweet as people think" — implying that consumers are largely unaware of this fact, which explains their lack of appreciaiton of Ports.
+He also suggested that "many Ports are not as sweet as people think" — implying that consumers are largely unaware of this fact, which explains their lack of appreciation of Ports.

 Consumers are, simply put, pretty damned smart.
 They are "smart," however, in ways that are different from, say, a professional wine critic's smarts.
 They are smarter, for instance, when it comes to knowing what they like, which is not much different than the way consumers appreciate any commercial product associated with some degree of artistry (and as Robert Mondavi said long ago, wine is the "perfect blend of art and science").